OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-24.md

 ## 2 Chronicles 24:21

-So they conspired against him, and at the command of the king they stoned him to death in the courtyard of the house of the Lord.
+So they plotted against him, and by the king's command, they stoned him to death in the courtyard of the temple of the Lord.

 ---